Kistler-Group/sdbus-cpp/docs/using-sdbus-c++.md

 ### Marking server-side async methods in the IDL

-sdbus-c++ stub generator can generate stub code for server-side async methods.
+sdbus-c++-xml2cpp tool can generate C++ code for server-side async methods.
 We just need to annotate the method with `org.freedesktop.DBus.Method.Async`.
-The annotation element value must be either `server` (async method on server-side only) or `clientserver` (async method on both client- and server-side):
+The annotation element value must be either `server` (async method on server-side only) or `client-server` (async method on both client- and server-side):

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>